The fountain of youth has always been elusive, but does it have to be? While we can’t turn back time, we can slow the clock on the aging process.

 Restores a healthy skin barrier

 Electrolytes bind to the water in the skin and provide a layer of protection.
 As a result, it can help restore a healthy skin barrier by providing the skin with the nutrients it needs to heal itself.
-This helps to reduce inflammation and improve hydration, ultimately promoting skin health.
+This helps improve hydration, ultimately promoting skin health.

 Enhances skin texture and tone